caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 store as a replicated event log, but I wish to emphasize that the requirements of the store may be satisfied by many backends.

-### Dynamic Query
+### Interactive Query

-Dynamic Query is a key constraint of this architectural style, but the exact implementation described here is intended to be suggestive rather than prescriptive.
+Interactive Query is a key constraint of this architectural style, but the exact implementation described here is intended to be suggestive rather than prescriptive.
 The salient point is that a client can define a particular view over the data owned by a Hyperobject in a language that is uniformly supported